In this article String in Java we give the information about String is an object representing a sequence of characters.

 }

-• The String object present in SCP are not applicable for Garbage Collector because a reference variable internally is maintained by JVM.
+• Strings in SCP are not garbage-collected because they are maintained internally by JVM.

 public class MyClass {